 6. Help With Organization & Structure

-People living with OCD often benefit from and often prefer having an organized environment.
+People living with OCD often benefit from an organized environment.
 Be mindful of not disrupting their living space or organizational systems.
 Helping to think of ways to reduce stress by establishing structure can be a way to show your support.
 However, do not go so far as to participate in an organizational compulsion if that is what is present.

 7. Learn Their Triggers & Patterns